-All sacrifices must take place in the space of four days, beginning after the Eid prayers on Eid al-Adha and ending at sunset on the 13th day of Dhul Hijjah.
-It is better for the sacrifice to take place as early as possible which is why the day of Eid is the most popular day for Qurbani sacrifices to take place.
+Qurbani meat distribution rules state that all sacrifices must take place in the space of four days, beginning after the Eid prayers on Eid al-Adha and ending at sunset on the 13th day of Dhul Hijjah.
+It is better for the sacrifice to take place as early as possible, which is why the day of Eid is the most popular day for Qurbani sacrifices to take place.

 When is Qurbani Eid?